softwareag-government-solutions/continuous-curl-runner/README.md

 # continuous-curl-runner

-A simple runner to execute curl requests from a list of possible requests
+A simple container that can execute curl requests continuously from a configurable list of http requests

 # Usage